 Disclaimer Trust Provision

-Since 2006, we have used a "disclaimer trust" provision in most of our married couple's living trusts.
+For some time, we have been using a "disclaimer trust" provision in most of our married couple's living trusts.

 Living trusts with disclaimer provisions are written so that at the first death, the survivor's share of the trust assets and the deceased spouse's share of the trust assets will, by default, be allocated to the survivor's trust.